petegilb/GMCMotionWarping/README.md

 There are a couple of required steps to get this up and running:
 1. Add this plugin and make sure its enabled (you'll need to compile it)
-2. Implement the IGMCMotionWarpInterface on your APawn and override the functions in that interface (will post an example later)
+2. Implement the IGMCMotionWarpInterface on your APawn and override the functions in that interface (example at the bottom of the readme)
 3. Add a delegate to the GMCOrganicMovementComponent header file:
 ```
 DECLARE_DELEGATE_RetVal_ThreeParams(FTransform, FOnProcessRootMotion, const FTransform&, UGMC_OrganicMovementCmp*, float)